mthiebaux/JSNtemplate/README.md

 <img src="./images/express_client.png" width="500">

+* Comparing a bare-bones CJS server with full featured 'express' server module and beyond.
+This is a series of independent client-server web apps, which build progressively on each other by introducing functionality from established node modules.

-* Comparing a bare-bones CJS server with full featured 'express' server module.
-These utility templates make implementing a flexible server API an easy task, and demonstrate versatile vanilla RPC (remote procedure) support.
+* These utility templates make implementing a flexible server API an easy task, and demonstrate versatile vanilla RPC (remote procedure) support.
 With RPC, the challenge was to share a single library source file that both client and server can call, which can create conflicts between CJS and ESM module configurations.

 * An interactive server console facilitates development and diagnostics of more complex communication.
 Clients are identified by simple id and UUID using 'express-request-id', *localtunnel* enables external testing, and push notifications are implemented with both long polling and websocket connections.